Mental Health and Addiction Services (DMHAS)

 - DDMI-working with individuals coming out of state psychiatric hospitals that require a high level supportive housing program to live in the community.
 The individuals referred to this program live with a developmental and mental health disability.
 Staff provide case management, medication monitoring, money managing and any other supports necessary to live in the community.

-On our DMHAS team we have an RN, LCSW, and a Psychiatrist that work with Case Managers, Residential Counselors and Peer Counselors to provide support to all of the individuals in the DMHAS Supportive Housing Programs.
+On our DMHAS team we have an RN, LCSW, that work with Case Managers, Residential Counselors and Peer Counselors to provide support to all of the individuals in the DMHAS Supportive Housing Programs.

 We are located in Mercer and Middlesex County.

-If you or someone you know is interested in the DMHAS program please contact Julie DeLuccy-Leslie at email@example.com
+If you or someone you know is interested in the DMHAS program, please contact Julie DeLuccy at email@example.com

 - Medication monitoring-nursing oversight